Welcome from the Department Chair

 We are fortunate to have a very collegial group of faculty members who make themselves readily accessible to our trainees.
 We emphasize that teaching is our top priority and to that end, we give faculty members reasonable clinical assignments to allow adequate time to teach.
 Our psychiatrists specialize in Child and Adolescent Psychiatry, Geriatric Psychiatry, Addiction Psychiatry, and Consultation Psychiatry.

 Our faculty is responsible for the 50-bed adult/geriatric/adolescent inpatient units (approximately 10,000 inpatient visits per year); plus, a 10-bed Adolescent Partial Program, and ECT services at Ascension Borgess Hospital.
 We also do more than 1,100 hospital consultations per year at Ascension Borgess Hospital and Bronson Methodist Hospital.
 At WMed’s Psychiatry Clinic, located on the Ascension Borgess Hospital campus, residents and faculty practice side-by-side and see 5,000 visits per year.

 Opportunities in our department are continuing to grow.
 At Ascension Borgess Hospital, an 8-bed dedicated Psychiatry Emergency Department is being built and is slated to open in the summer 2017.
 The expansion will bolster the quality of care in our ED and the quality of our Emergence Psychiatry Rotation.
-We are also working on the Kalamazoo Collaborative Care Project to help primary care physicians provide quality care for patients suffering from depression.
+We are also working on the Kalamazoo Collaborative Care Program to help primary care physicians provide quality care for patients suffering from depression.
 This will also provide a unique training experience in integrative care.

 Please explore our website to learn more about our department and all of WMed’s programs.